ylgoodwill/MVP-GlideTest/README.md

 # MVP-RXJAVATest

-A simple example that use MVP and RXjava .
+A simple example that use MVP and Glide .